yousafe007/blockchain-developer-bootcamp-final-project/README.md

 ```
 If you wish to change the deployment options above, then you are welcome to do that.

-For the ease of use, we are going to use ganache UI.
+For ease of use, we are going to use ganache UI.
 Download it from [here](https://www.trufflesuite.com/ganache).

 Run ganache UI, select "New Workspace" and then in the workspace tab, click on add project and select the`truffle-config.js` in the root directory of the project.
 Go to the Server tab and then make sure the host name is set to: `127.0.0.1 - lo` and port number to 7545, or as set in the `truffle-config.js` file.
 Also make sure to add a local network with the above configuration in metamask installed to your browser to test the app later.